Multi-objective Differentiable Neural Architecture Search: Experimental Details

 \paragraph{Seq-Seq Transformer (HAT).} HELP~\footnote{\url{https://github.com/HayeonLee/HELP}} does not release the architecture or the meta-learned pretrained predictor for HAT\citep{wang2020hat}.
 However, HAT~\footnote{\url{https://github.com/mit-han-lab/hardware-aware-transformers}} releases code and pretrained models for each of the devices and tasks trained independently.
 Hence, we build our single per-task \metapredictor based on the architecture of the HAT predictor, i.e. a simple feedforward neural network.
-The input dimensionality corresponds to the dimensionality of the one-hot architecture encoding of the candidate Transformer architecture.
-In addition to this, since we condition on the hardware embedding choice, we add 2 additional linear layers to process the hardware embedding, which is then concatenated with the processed architecture encoding to output the final latency prediction.
-We set the hidden dimension of the \metahypernet to 400 and the number of hidden layers to 6.
-The input feature dimension of the predictor is 130.
+The input dimension corresponds to the one-hot architecture encoding of the candidate Transformer architecture.
+Additionally, to condition on the hardware embedding, we include 2 extra linear layers for processing the hardware embedding, which is then concatenated with the processed architecture encoding to produce the final latency prediction.
+The hidden dimension of the \metahypernet is set to 400, with 6 hidden layers.
+The predictor's input feature dimension is 130.

+\paragraph{HW-GPT-Bench.} We utilize the raw energy observations released in \citep{Sukthanker2024HWGPTBench} to train a single hardware-aware meta-predictor across energy observations from eight GPU types.
+Our meta-predictor is a simple MLP, similar to the one in HAT, with 4 hidden layers, 2 layers for processing the hardware embedding (which the network is conditioned on).
+The MLP's hidden dimension is 256, and the input feature dimension matches the one-hot encoded architecture feature map for this space, i.e., 80.